metalcorebear/Markowitzify/README.md

 `trend_output = portfolio_object.trend(**options)`<br>

 Parameters:<br>
-* exclude (optional, default = []) = List of ticker symbols in portfolio to exclude from trend analysis.
+* exclude (optional, default = []) = (list) List of ticker symbols in portfolio to exclude from trend analysis.
 Default setting will include all items in portfolio.